Amtrak Superliner Roomettes

 Food

-Your room tickets include meals in the dining car during your trip and complimentary beverages during your trip, and an adult beverage with dinner.
+Your room tickets include complimentary meals in the dining car during your trip and free non-alcoholic beverages during meal times.
+You can receive a free alcoholic drink with dinner.

-Superliner trains have traditional dining, but the City of New Orleans and the Texas Eagle between Chicago and San Antonio have flexible dining.
+All Superliner trains offer traditional dining, but for two trains.
+The City of New Orleans and the Texas Eagle between Chicago and San Antonio have flexible dining options.

 Getting Around A Superliner Train